WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: Experimental Results

-In the final third tasks systems are provided with both definition and hypernymy information.
-This task resembles a setting where both hypernymy and definition information are available and combining both sources of information is therefore desirable.
+In the third task systems are provided with both definition and hypernymy information.

-\paragraph{Baselines.} For this task, we concatenate the definition sentences and the hypernyms together, and feed the generated sequence together with the context sentence to BERT.
-Then, the concatenation of the [CLS] token representation, the representation of the target word in the context sentence and the average representation of the words in the definition/hypernyms sequence is fed to the classification layer.
-For the FastText-based baseline, the hypernym's embedding is concatenated with both the context's representation and the definition sentence representation and the combination is fed to the MLP classifier with a single hidden layer.
+\paragraph{Baselines.} For this task, we concatenate the definition and the hypernyms, and feed the generated sequence together with the context to BERT.
+Then, the concatenation of the [CLS] token representation, the representation of the target word in the context and the average representation of the words in the definition/hypernyms sequence is fed to the classification layer.

+For the unsupervised model we use the same BERT input and take the representation of the target in context and the average over the definition and hypernyms as input vectors.
+For the FastText-based baseline, the hypernyms' embeddings are concatenated with both the context's representation and the definition representation and the combination is fed to the classifier.